 Upon confirming our submission, we were greeted with a nifty result window showing the number of people ahead of us on the waiting list as well as an approximate waiting time of five minutes.
 This turned out to be quite the optimistic estimate, as we didn't hear anything further from NCsoft for over 48 hours.
 At approximately 7:00 p.m.
 Friday evening, we received a mass email from GM Peldor informing us of the aforementioned five day waiting period.
 Finally at around 7:00 a.m.
 Sunday morning, we received a second email detailing the successful resolution of our petition, and we found the item in question restored to our inventory.

 While waiting on the first petition, we filed a second deleted item ticket on a separate account at approximately 12:00 p.m. (noon) on a Saturday.
 As with the first ticket, we received the in-game confirmation and waiting list information (which were exactly the same as the first ticket from several days prior, causing us to wonder about the tracking system).
 The following morning, shortly after receiving our resolution to the first ticket, we received a similar email follow-up from GM Anthony letting us know that our second ticket had also been successfully resolved.Aion's

 .
 The email correspondences were quite short and business-like, and there was no email follow-up (at least as of press time) in either case.
 When compared to the personal attention we received in EverQuest II

 No matter what time of the day or what day of the week we played, it was quite easy to get into a level-appropriate pickup group.
 Elyos groups on both Israphel and Zikel were in abundance, and we got in on Fire Temple, Krall, and KHQ groups within minutes of asking in global chat.
 Asmodian groups were available, but seemingly not as numerous, particularly on Zikel.
 Even so, we still managed to see Fire Temple groups, rifting parties, and high-level Dredgion PUGs going off with regularity, regardless of the day and time.

 , you're doing it wrong, particularly now that the server merges have swelled the population.
 The Dredgion groups usually want prospective members to meet certain gear requirements, but in our experience the level 20 - 30 dungeons and the rifting parties take anyone and everyone.

-Join Jef Reahard every other week as he goes behind the scenes to file first-hand community and customer service reports from the front lines of your favorite genre titles.
+is a very group-friendly game, despite the fact that its community seems to be a little rough around the edges.
+Similarly, the customer service is acceptable but certainly not outstanding in our particular case.
+Feel free to share your experiences and suggestions in the comments, and we look forward to seeing you for next week's issue.Join Jef Reahard every other week as he goes behind the scenes to file first-hand community and customer service reports from the front lines of your favorite genre titles.
 From Aion to Zentia, the Community Detective case files are an essential part of any game-hopper's research library.
 Suggestions welcome, care of email@example.com.